Reducing Retinal Blindness Worldwide

 Current Research Interests

 Specific Aims: Dr. Kuo proposes that hyperglycemia activates the ET-1 system and downstream stressactivated kinases (c-Jun N-terminal kinase and p38 kinase), which lead to arginase activation and consequently compromise vasomotor activity and retinal blood flow with a cascade of disease development.
-He will focus on these unaddressed issues using both pig and mouse models with early type 1 diabetes.
+He will focus on these issues in 2024 as described in Specific Aim 2 using both pig and mouse models with early type 1 diabetes.

 Progress in 2022